SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 Paediatric population

-The European Medicines Agency has deferred the obligation to submit the results of studies with Spevigo in one or more subsets of the paediatric population in the treatment of generalised pustular psoriasis (see section 4.2 for information on paediatric use).
+The European Medicines Agency has waived the obligation to submit the results of studies with Spevigo in the paediatric population younger than 12 years of age in the treatment of generalised pustular psoriasis (see section 4.2 for information on paediatric use).

 Conditional approval